kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/azureaccesskeyrequest.md

 ### spec.subjects

 `spec.subjects` is a required field that contains a list of reference to the object or user identity a role binding applies to.
-It will have read access of the credential secret.
+It will have read access to the credential secret.
 This can either hold a direct API object reference, or a value for non-objects such as user and group names.

 ```yaml
 spec: